K-12 Schools

 Talking to Kids About Scary Things: School Shootings, Suicide, and Trauma

 This program will address how to talk to kids after large critical incidents like school shootings, suicide or other traumas occur.
 Drawing from best practices in trauma response and culturally informed interventions, the workshop will offer practical advice and guidance to parents.
-For more information or to schedule a training, contact bethany@dprep.com.
+For more ,information or to schedule a training, contact bethany@dprep.com.

-Threat Assessment Certification
+Threat Assessment in Practice

 Understanding Bias, Microaggressions, and Diversity, Equity, & Inclusion